-With OVH US Failover IPs, connecting your virtual machines to the Internet can be a breeze.
+With OVHcloud Failover IPs, connecting your virtual machines to the Internet can be a breeze.
 Follow this tutorial to configure networking on your Ubuntu 18.04 VM.

 - Configuring Network Settings in an Ubuntu 18.04 VM